lelia/easy-mac/README.md

 # easy-mac

- A collection of profiles, settings, dotfiles, etc. for more easily configuring new macOS machines :computer::apple:
+ A collection of profiles, settings, dotfiles, etc for more easily configuring new macOS machines 💻 🍎

 ## 🔧 config